Skip to content

 What is an inherited non-qualified annuity?

-An inherited non-qualified annuity is an annuity funded with after-tax dollars that passes to a beneficiary after the owner dies.
-Because the original premium was already taxed, the beneficiary typically owes tax only on the contract’s earnings (gain), not the original contribution (basis).
+An inherited non-qualified annuity is an annuity funded with after-tax dollars that passes to a beneficiary after the original owner dies.
+Because the premium was already taxed when it was contributed, the beneficiary generally owes income tax only on the contract’s earnings — the gain above the original cost basis — not on the premium itself.
+This differs from a qualified inherited annuity held inside an IRA or 401(k), where virtually all distributions are taxable because the original contributions were pre-tax.

 How is an inherited non-qualified annuity taxed?

-In most cases, distributions are taxed as ordinary income on the gain portion.
-If the contract is still deferred and you take withdrawals, many annuities follow LIFO rules—meaning earnings come out first and are taxable until the gain is exhausted.
+In most cases, distributions from an inherited non-qualified annuity are taxed as ordinary income on the gain portion — not at capital gains rates.
+If the contract is still in deferred accumulation status and withdrawals are taken without annuitizing, the LIFO (last-in, first-out) rule typically applies.
+This means earnings come out first and are fully taxable until the entire gain has been distributed, after which remaining withdrawals represent a non-taxable return of the original basis.

 Do beneficiaries pay capital gains tax on an inherited annuity?